5 things to check for after connecting a washing machine

 Final checks: When washing machine is back in place

-After the washing machine has filled up and started washing, either cancel the programme or turn it to cancel programme or spin and make sure the water empties out properly.
+After the washing machine has filled up and started washing, either cancel the programme or turn it to drain/spin and make sure the water empties out properly.
 If it doesn’t, follow this article – Won’t empty water after connecting to new plumbing.

 The following washing machine faults can be introduced after moving and reconnecting a washing machine so if you discover any of the following new faults, which weren’t there before, check out these articles..